Michael Massey Preview, Player Props: Royals vs. Mariners

 Michael Massey At The Plate

-- Massey has had an RBI in 29 games this year (28.4%), including 11 multi-RBI outings (10.8%).
-He has also driven home three or more of his team's runs in two contests.
+- In 28.2% of his games this season, Massey has driven in at least one run.
+In 11 of those games (10.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.